 By: Maralee McKee, Manners Mentor

-How can you conclude every conversation on a high note?
+How can you end conversations on a high note every time?

 How can you confirm for others that you’re a great conversationalist and someone they’ll be happy to talk to again, even if you don’t always (or ever!) feel that conversation is one of your strongest points?

 How do you say goodbye and keep the doors wide open for future conversations?

 Here you’ll find the four must-know skills you can use in every conversation.
 Whether you’re talking to a friend, a coworker, a potential client, or someone you’ve just met, these skills will never let you down!
 By putting these four simple, savvy, sincere tips into practice, you’ll make others glad they had the opportunity to talk with you and eager for your next conversation!

 A few lulls in a conversation are natural and shouldn’t make you feel you’re uninteresting or not keeping up your end of the banter.
 However, when silences begin to seep into every few sentences, it’s time to be proactive and end conversations in a way that leaves the other person still finding you as interesting as when the conversation began!